-Dral finally looked up from the body he was healing to the soul who owned it, by looking at the face of the woman.
-She became younger, and, even more alarming to a cowardly mind, thankful.
-"So, you think we can become partners," the old dying an now middle aged alive, and not unattractive woman said while placing her now functional an non-bleeding, and non-purulent hand on his forearm, then face.
-"Yes, partners," she said, as described in Grim's legends and songs, an enchantress, healer or 'goddess'.
+After obeying the old woman's request, Dral looked up from the body he was healing to the soul who owned it, by looking at the face of the woman.
+She became younger and.....thankful.
+"So, you think we can become partners," the old dying, then middle aged healthy, then youthfully attractive woman said.
+She placing her now functional and non-bleeding, and non-purulent hand on his shaking forearm, then startled face.
+"Yes, partners," she said, as a character described in Grim's legends and songs.
+An enchantress, healer or 'goddess', or some combination of such.